Tuition and Fees

 In-Program Awards (2016-17)

-Some require application.
-See specific award/scholarship for criteria.
+Some awards require application.
+Refer to specific in-program awards for detail.

 Stephanie Downs Memorial Award ($3,000)